celigo/integrator-extension/extension.md

 /*
  * options object in the preSavePageFunction contains the following properties:
  *
- *  bearerToken - a one-time bearer token which can be used to invoke select integrator.io API routes.
+ *  bearerToken - a one-time bearer token which can be used to invoke selected integrator.io API routes.
  *
  *  data - an array of values (a page) which has been exported by the export process.
  *